Correlating provider supply and demand: Medical Staff Development Planning

 - Identifying any vulnerabilities due to potential retirements or practice slowdowns

-- Input from physicians to determine service area needs
+- Input from providers to determine service area needs and access issues

-- Conducting one-on-one interviews with a representative sample of primary care physicians and specialists
+- Conducting one-on-one interviews with a representative sample of primary care providers and specialists

 - Interviews with hospital administration and clinical management team